Brig Bay: Demographics

 The primary religion in Brig Bay is Anglican.
 There are a few people of Pentecostal and Catholic faith.
 The Anglican church in Plum Point, The Church of the Advent, is shared by the Anglican population in the vicinity.

 Government

 Brig Bay is a local service district (LSD) that is governed by a committee responsible for the provision of certain services to the community.
 The chair of the LSD committee is Gordon Hoddinott.

 Education

 Brig Bay's first school was a one-room schoolhouse, St. Matthews, built by Frederick W Hoddinott, a carpenter and one of Brig Bay's earliest permanent residents.
 After the town outgrew the schoolhouse, it was acquired by Frederick's grandson and moved to the south-east side of the bay for use as a small movie theatre and replaced by a larger school that now serves as a community center.
-Frederick was brother-in-law to Kenneth Sheppard, another early resident of Brig Bay.
 Teachers for St. Matthews were normally recruited from eastern Newfoundland and often married within the community and remained there.
 Some early teachers were Hatcher and Hounsell and later Warren, Rogers, Ludlow and Green.